9/9/2021

 speaker

 Yeah, I did, Paul.
 Yeah, yeah.
-I mean, I think you're seeing this right across.
-I think you're possibly seeing this right across all diagnostic companies that basically more and more people are vaccinated.
-I mean, despite the fact that, you know, the Delta variant is proving very problematic.
-The reality is that the total volume of testing is actually is dropping.
-And what you'd also seen, I think we've signaled is that it was almost like panic buying towards the end last year of BTM's and in general of covid products.
-And so there was an element of an element of stockpiling and that had to be kind of washed through a system.
-So things so having said that on a positive.
-So despite the fact that we said that, I also indicated that we were seeing renewed levels of interest just in the last short number of weeks.
-Again, so a very fluid situation.
-But yeah, we have said that we quarter three will be done.
+I mean, I think you're seeing this right across, I think you're possibly seeing this right across all diagnostic companies that basically more and more people are vaccinated.
+I mean, despite the fact that, you know, the Delta variant is proving very problematic, the reality is that the total volume of testing is actually dropping.
+And what you'd also seen, I think we've signaled, is that there was almost like panic buying towards the end of last year of PTMs and in general of COVID products.
+And so there was an element of, as an element of stockpiling that had to be kind of washed through a system.
+So having said that, on a positive, so despite the fact that we said that, I also indicated that we were seeing renewed levels of interest just in the last short number of weeks.
+Again, so a very fluid situation, but yeah, we have said that quarter three will be down.

 speaker

-Paul, I think what you've seen is, you know, a work of the towards the end of the quarter, as Ronan said, we're seeing increased interest.
-To what extent that interest manifest manifest itself into significant orders towards the end of this quarter is just unclear at this point.
-But, you know, we clearly don't have a full quarter of that renewed interest.
+Paul, I think what you've seen is, you know, obviously towards the end of the quarter, as Ronan said, we're seeing increased interest.
+To what extent that interest manifests itself into significant orders towards the end of this quarter is just unclear at this point.
+But we clearly don't have a full quarter of that renewed interest.

 speaker